+Next, Iwada.
 The stand alone sakura tree Iwada sakura also blooms end of March and early April.
-This tree is lit up at night from March 23rd to March 31st from dusk until 9 pm;

 EARLY APRIL CHERRY BLOSSOMS

-The second group which bloom from early April includes the tunnel of cherry blossom trees on Kita sakura (Kitazakura) street which are particularly renowned.
+The second group which bloom from early April includes the tunnel of cherry blossom trees on Kita sakura (Kitazakura) street.
+The cherry blossoms in this area are particularly well renowned.
 You can drive through them or walk under them.
 The area is very busy during the season.
 They typically bloom early April;

 MID TO LATE APRIL CHERRY BLOSSOMS

-Third and last is the cherry blossoms at the foot of Mt Hodo in the area known as “Sakura Tree Lined Pathway”, which typically bloom mid to late April.
+Third and last is the cherry blossoms at the foot of Mt Hodo.
+This area is known as the “Sakura Tree Lined Pathway”. the cherry blossoms here typically bloom from mid to late April.

-As the cherry blossoms are quite spread out they have come up with a fun way to get around the cherry blossom locations.
+The cherry blossoms in Nagatoro are over a large geographic area.
+However, they came up with a fun way to get around the cherry blossom locations.
 You can hire a “mobitoro” for 1500 yen for one hour during the cherry blossom season: